 Stock transfer form (J10 and J30)

-Times have changed.
 There is no legal or practical requirement for a share transfer form to be in any particular form.
 The old forms J30 and J10 are no longer relevant.
 We provide a clean, modern version of the old J30, retaining the characteristic layout so that any user will not worry.
-We also provide the HMR&C alternative certificates which can be printed on the reverse side of the form or on a second sheet of paper.
+We also provide the HMRC alternative certificates that can be printed on the reverse side of the form or on a second sheet of paper.

 - Solicitor approved